bi119aTe5hXk/moe.TV/README.md

 - WebDAV port:8990

-- API key:<On Sonarr server, open [/settings/general](http://127.0.0.1:8989/settings/general)>
+- API key:<In Sonarr server web management page, open [/settings/general](http://127.0.0.1:8989/settings/general)>

-4. Hit "Save&Login in", and enjoy your anime night.
+4. Hit the "Save&Login in" button, enjoy your video night.

 ## How to Build

-1. Clone this project or download sorcecode and upzip it.
+1. Clone this project or download the source code and unzip it.
 And open moe.TV folder.

 2. Open Terminal, cd to moe.TV folder's path, and run 'pod install'.
-Notice that TVVLCKit framwork will take about 2GB space and the package download speed is relatively slow.
+Notice that the TVVLCKit framework will take about 2GB space and the package download speed is relatively slow.

-3. Open moe.TV.xcworkspace, Choose your Team for code-signing.
+3. Open "moe.TV.xcworkspace" file, Choose your Team for code-signing.

 4. Build and run.

+## Add custom service
+Coming soon...

 ## Preview